rulaone/DS3231/README.md

 # Time Commitment

 The time commitment of this project was about 13 weeks.
-In each week part of project was done, first week was chossing senser/effector, secon week was the proposal due whcih eas getting the
+In each week part of project was done, first week was chossing senser/effector, second week was the proposal due that include what is my proposal and what the problem that I introduce for my project wh